-It looks as though the vitiligo started on Michael at the very tips of his fingers before it began to spread, just as it seems to have started with his son Prince.
+It looks as though the vitiligo started on Jackson in small spots at the very tips of his fingers before it began to spread, just as it seems to have started with his son Prince.

 Stress can also be an aggravating factor in the disease and since Jackson’s death it seems as though Prince’s vitiligo has spread further, though he was showing markings from as early as the age of about 3, and Jackson’s make up artist Karen Faye stated that Prince had been diagnosed with it in 2008.

 Around 16 here